AdvancedCustomFields/docs/fields/true-false.md

 The True / False field will return a Boolean value of either true or false.
 The value is saved to the database as ‘1’ or ‘0’.

 ### Conditional
-This example demonstrates how to use a value to conditionally do a task.
+This example demonstrates how to use the value 'enable_sidebar' to conditionally do a task.

 ```
 <?php if( get_field( 'enable_sidebar' ) ): ?>